luizbgomide/sovereign/equipment.md

 | Waterskin                       | 6s   | 1   |
 | Whistle                         | 1g   | -   |

+Adventuring equipment tends to be useful [within the fiction](https://www.merriam-webster.com/dictionary/diegetic) rather than directly mechanically useful, especially as a part of plans in the [core gameplay loop](/rules#core-gameplay-loop).
+Some examples:

+- Ropes and spikes are great for climbing.
+- 10ft Poles for triggering traps and generally poking things.
+- Soap for lubricating things; less flammable than oil.
+- Parchment to make a map or write down strange markings.
+- Ball bears clog up traps, make enemies slip, make loud thunks, and roll on slopes.
+- Acid for throwing or pouring into locks.
+- Fishing rods for fishing (hah) or trying to fetch things out of reach.
+- Magnets for grabbing distant keys, especially tied to fishing rods.
+- Pickaxes, hammers, axes, crowbars, shovels, etc for dismanting what's in front of you, be it ground, wall, or ceiling.
+- Glass vials for storing strange liquids or bugs.
+- Glue for binding things that cannot be easily tied.
+Mirrors for peering around corners.
+- Flour for causing explosions and coating invisible targets.

 ## Services

-To pay a professional for a few hours of their time, divide their monthly wage by 40.
+To pay a professional for a few hours of their time, divide their [monthly wage](#wage) by 40.
 For a day, divide their monthly wage by 20.
 For a month or more, pay for however many months you keep them on retainer.

 For example, paying a guard to watch your rooms for 7 days might cost `10g (monthly wage for skilled labor) / 20 (for a day) * 7 (days) = 4g`.